Undercut Hairstyles – How to do your own undercut and grow it out

 - Wear the top half of your hair down all the time and chop it so it hangs down to the same length as the undercut.
 It looks just like a bob.
 Keep it that way until the undercut grows out properly and you really do have a bob.

-- Dye the undercut in leopard print, and when it grows out even more, dye it a strong colour like pink or red.
+- Dye the undercut in leopard print.
+When it grows out even more, dye it a strong colour like pink or red.

 - Consider that as an undercut grows back it can actually look nice just as it is.
 Enjoy it, and don’t worry about it.

 If you’re going to a hairdresser to ask for one, bring a picture of the desired look.
 It’s not hard to find a picture: just google for ‘undercut hair’ images and you’ll find something you like.
 It may even be a celebrity picture: popularity of the undercut is increasing with models, actresses and singers, celebrities such as Rihanna, Kristen Leanne, Cassie, Mel B, Amelle Berrabah, Alice Dellal, La Roux, Jena Malone, and Hannah Beth.
 They may feel an undercut gives them an aura of ‘danger’ and ‘being real’.
 Don’t worry about what celebrities are up to.
 Think what you like, and if you would like the mix of vulnerability and toughness that an undercut can bring.